-The Best Alternative to Manufacturing in China
+The Best Alternative to Manufacturing in China in 2023

 "If you’re searching for an alternative to China for manufacturing clothing, take a serious look at Indonesia.
 Indonesia has one of the fastest-growing garment industries worldwide... "

 From fast fashion to electronics, it seems like almost everything is made in China.
 Why is that?